kubotal/kad-doc/kad/docs/guide/220-improving-component.md

 We can also notice the appearance of a new root object: `.Meta`, which allows retrieving the deployment name.

+> The exhaustive definition of the variables comprising the data model used here can be found in the [Reference](../reference/530-component-release.md) section.

 The goal here is to name the secret that stores the certificate.
 Therefore, we need a name that ensures its uniqueness.

 ## The new componentRelease